Alright, 2021. Who’s ready for something beyond the standard, “Eat Less, Move More” ideology?

 But Super Saiyan or Silver Sneakers, nothing will stick if you don’t see and feel change in your body.

-You might say, “Oh, well she was eating carbs.
+Some might say, “Oh, well she was eating carbs.
 That’s why.”
 (I tried with and without.
 Same difference.)

 Or, “She was exercising too much.”
 (Not true, go back and look at “resting regularly” and tack on “near-medical adherence” with a side of autoimmune condition and doctors’ orders.)